Discovering and Certifying Lower Bounds for the Online Bin Stretching Problem: Computing new lower bounds via computer search

 This heuristic comes into play once there is a bin of load at least $5$ and once all bins are non-empty (even load $1$ is sufficient).
 The item sizes $5$ and $9$ are complementary in the sense that one of each can fit together in the optimal packing of capacity 14, but the two of them cannot be packed together into a bin that already has load at least $5$.

 A pair of items of size $9$ also cannot fit together into any other bin -- as all the bins have already load at least $1$.

-Finally, if there are too many bins of load at least $5$ but not much more, a subsequent input of several items of size $14$ will again force a bin of load at least $19$.
+Finally, if there are many bins of load at least $5$ and the guarantees allow an input consisting of sufficiently many items of size $14$, we may again reach a bin of load at least $19$.

 We apply this heuristic only when it is true that at all times, $m$ items of size $9$ can arrive on input without breaking the adversarial guarantee.
-While this is true, it must be true that all bins are of load strictly less than $10$.
+While the condition is true, all bins must have load strictly below $10$, or a load of $19$ is reached immediately.

 Our heuristic considers repeatedly sending items of size $5$.
 If at any point there are only $p$ bins left with load strictly less than $5$ and at the same time $p+1$ items of size $14$ can arrive on input, the configuration is winning for the player \adversary.
 On the other hand, if at any point there is a bin of load at least $10$ and the invariant that $m$ items of size $9$ can still arrive holds, we are also in a winning state for \adversary.